 Who teaches RAD?

-The Basic Self-Defense for Women RAD program at Reynolds is taught by Reynolds Police employees who have been certified through RAD Systems, INC. The instructor staff includes male and female instructors.
+The Basic Self-Defense RAD program at Reynolds is taught by Reynolds Police employees who have been certified through RAD Systems, INC. The instructor staff includes male and female instructors.
 All instructors are sworn, law-enforcement officers.

 What are the age requirements of RAD?